 Now, as part of an HDR UK-funded study, we’re analysing new data from Streams as it’s trialled in hospitals.
 We’re looking at whether the app can reduce the length of time it takes for patients to receive treatment, compared with standard care.
 With more rapid responses, Streams could lead to better outcomes for patients and improve their care.

 Contact Ravi Aggarwal to find out more about Streams.

 Guiding patient data sharing

+Within the NHS, hospitals are connected to one another by the patients they share.
 We’re examining connections between hospitals to optimise data sharing strategies, streamlining care for patients and potentially freeing up vital NHS resources.

 Hospitals and care providers often use different systems to hold electronic patient data, meaning records can’t easily be transferred.
 This frustrates patients, creates delays in treatment, and risks patient safety if vital information is missed or forgotten.
 But ensuring that all healthcare providers have systems that can work together would be a costly and lengthy process.